cgtinker/BlendArMocap/README.md

 Import and process data while updating blender by default.<br>

 **Quickload Toggle** <br>
-Imports the data in one call, faster but blender gets frozen.
+Imports the data in one call - faster but blender gets frozen.

 **Raw Toggle** <br>
 Load raw data - only available if `Quickload` has been toggled.